jvdp1/libsparse/doc/mainpage.md

 The library relies on different libraries, such as BLAS/LAPACK libraries, PARDISO (at this stage, Intel MKL PARDISO), and [METIS 5] (http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).

-See the [documentation] (documentation.md) for more details regarding the compilation.
+See the brief [documentation] (documentation.md) for more details regarding the compilation.

 ## Documentation
-The [documentation] (documentation.md) is available in the directory *doc*.
+The brief [documentation] (documentation.md) is available in the directory *doc*.
 An extended documentation can be generated with *Doxygen*.

 ## Acknowledgements